How to raise an elite athlete

 #3 – Monitor and show progress to maintain motivation

 Children are very easily discouraged.
 That is why it is so important to show the progress.
 Coaches and modern technologies can help you with this.
-Thanks to our athlete monitoring system – you can save the entire training history of your child and show him his progress in a visual form using a computer or a smartphone.
+Thanks to our GPS tracking system – you can save the entire training history of your child and show him his progress in a visual form using a computer or a smartphone.

 #4 – Help your child notice his shortcomings and do not reject authorities